All Sections

 3. Add TriggerInbound Webhook.
 GHL gives you a webhook URL.

 4. GHL won't fully save the webhook until it receives a sample.
-So the order is: your site is built with this URL → a test lead is pushed → you finish mapping and save.
-(This is why webhook setup happens during your build, not before.)
+So the order is: put this URL into your ZAPIER_WEBHOOK_URL setting (Section 4a) → send a test lead (ask Claude to run the included test-form.sh, or submit your live form once) → finish mapping and save.

 5. The everyday routine